Anthony Stokes: Persepolis

 Stokes making his debut for Persepolis in Tehran derby.

 On 25 January 2020, Stokes signed a six-month contract with Persian Gulf Pro League champions Persepolis.
 Stokes chose number 10, but according to the rules, a number in a competition belongs to only one person, and as Farshad Ahmadzadeh wore number 10 in the Persian Gulf Pro League and in the Iranian Hazfi Cup, Stokes chose number 32 until the end of the season, and number 10 from the beginning of the 2020 AFC Champions League.

 Following Persepolis' match against Sharjah on 18 February, he obtained permission to stay in United Arab Emirates for one more day to visit his son.
 After remaining in UAE for longer that he was permitted, he announced that he did not intend to return to Iran due to the coronavirus pandemic there which led to him being fined by his club.

 On 4 March 2020, Stokes' agent negotiated with Persepolis' president.
 Stokes stated that due to the restrictions on air travel (due to the coronavirus), he was not able to return to Iran.
 Iran's league matches were also cancelled due to the outbreak.
 He announced that he would return to Persepolis after the situation improved.
 On 30 May, Persepolis announced that his contract was terminated due to his absence and the club will seek compensation.

 Livingston

 On 22 August 2020, Stokes signed a one-year deal with Scottish Premiership club Livingston.
 He left on 15 September, without having played for the club, as he disliked training on artificial pitches.

+Black Forge

+On 9 August 2025, after five years out of the game, Stokes joined Conor McGregor's pub team Black Forge.